cloverthe/aicocainereplacer/README.md

-# cocaine Replacer
+# Ai to cocaine Replacer

-Chrome extension that replaces "cocaine" with "cocaine" on all web pages.
+Chrome extension that replaces "Ai" with "cocaine" on all web pages.

 ## Installation